thomivy/edgeware-node/README.md

 ## To get started

 - Download this entire repository to the file system that you are using to run the validator node.
-  - You can do this by going to [this page](https://github.com/hicommonwealth/edgeware-node) and selecting "Clone or download" followed by "Download ZIP".
+  - You can do this by going to [this page](https://github.com/heystraightedger/straightedge-node) and selecting "Clone or download" followed by "Download ZIP".
-  - If you are installing via a command line interface (e.g. SSH into a remote server), you can dow-load by running `wget https://github.com/hicommonwealth/edgeware-node/archive/master.zip`
+  - If you are installing via a command line interface (e.g. SSH into a remote server), you can download by running `wget https://github.com/heystraightedge/straightedge-node/archive/master.zip` or `git clone github.com/heystraightedge/straightedge-node`
-  - Once you have downloaded the zip file, unzip the `edgeware-node-master` folder onto the file system.
-If you are using a command line interface, you can unzip by running `unzip master.zip`
+  - Once you have downloaded the zip file, unzip the `straightedge-node-master` folder onto the file system.
+If you are using a command line interface, you can unzip by running `unzip master.zip`.
+If you `git clone`d the repository, you can just cd into there.
   - **_All commands referenced in this document need to be run from within the `edgeware-node-master` folder._**

 - You will also need to install `rust` and `cargo` by installing `rustup` [here](https://rustup.rs/).
+You can do it using the `setup.sh` bash script in the repo.
+See the section Fresh Start.
   - **_Note_**: at the end of the install, you will need to log out and log in again, or run the suggested `source` command to configure the current shell.

 ## Fresh start